OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 - **Regular expressions re-evaluation** - A default limit of three times for Outlook to reevaluate all the regular expressions in a manifest.
 If evaluation fails all three times by exceeding the applicable threshold (which is either the default of 1,000 milliseconds or a value specified by **OutlookActivationAlertThreshold**, if that setting exists in the Windows registry), Outlook disables the Outlook add-in.
 The Exchange Admin Center displays the disabled status, and the add-in is disabled for use in the Outlook rich clients, and Outlook on the web and mobile devices.

     Using a group policy or application-specific setting in the Windows registry, administrators can adjust this number of times to retry evaluation in the **OutlookActivationManagerRetryLimit** setting.

+### Excel add-ins

+If you're building an Excel add-in, be aware of the following size limitations when interacting with the workbook:

+- Excel on the web has a payload size limit for requests and responses of 5MB. `RichAPI.Error` will be thrown if that limit is exceeded.
+- A range is limited to five million cells for get operations.

+If you expect user input to exceed these limits, be sure to check the data before calling `context.sync()`.
+Split the operation into smaller pieces as needed.
+Be sure to call `context.sync()` for each sub-operation to avoid those operations getting batched together again.

+These limitations are typically exceeded by large ranges.
+Your add-in might be able to use [RangeAreas](/javascript/api/excel/excel.rangeareas) to strategically update cells within a larger range.
+See [Work with multiple ranges simultaneously in Excel add-ins](../excel/excel-add-ins-multiple-ranges.md) for more information.

 ### Task pane and content add-ins